0xCurvy/curvy-docs/docs/how-privacy-works-in-curvy.md

 ### How You Receive Funds Privately

-With Curvy, you can receive crypto in 2 ways:
+There are 2 main ways to receive crypto with Curvy:

-1. Manually generate a stealth address in the Curvy app and send it to someone
+1. Share your Curvy ID, and Curvy will automatically compute a stealth address for the sender to use
-2. Share your Curvy ID, and Curvy will automatically compute a stealth address for the sender to use
+2. Manually generate a stealth address in the Curvy app and share it with the sender

 In both cases:

 - The stealth address is unique to that transaction